Ruppe Family

 Peter Sr. partnered with Joseph Wertin in establishing a general store on Quincy Street in Hancock.
 After a couple of years, the two parted amicably, each going on to establish their own stores.
 Joseph Wertin’s mercantile empire eventually became known as Vertin Bros.
 Department Stores.
 Ruppe’s store became P. Ruppe and Sons.

 Peter Jr. was born in 1843 and followed his father’s footsteps, emigrating to the United States in 1861 at the age of 17.
-He joined his father in St. Paul, Minnesota, and for two years was a door-to-door peddler.
+He joined his father in St. Paul, Minnesota and for two years was a door-to-door peddler.
 In 1864, he traveled to Hancock to join his father.
 He worked for his father for about six months and then found a job as a trammer in the Quincy mine for $60 a month.
 When he had saved $300, he left Hancock and went to Chicago, intending to make his fortune there.

 However, his limited knowledge of English handicapped him and after searching for work until his savings were exhausted, he found a place at a Canal Street dry goods store for $25 a month.
 He worked there for three years, then went back to Hancock to rejoin his father.